Stick it to the Flu® - State Health Plan FAQs

 - Adults 65 years of age and older

-- People who are morbidly obese with a body mass index of 40 or greater
+- People who are obese with a body mass index of 40 or greater

 - Who shouldn't get the flu vaccine?

 Some people shouldn't get the flu shot without talking their doctor first.
-This includes:
+Those people are:

 - Anyone with a severe allergy to chicken eggs

-- People who've had a severe reaction to an influenza vaccination in the past
+- People who've had a severe reaction to a flu shot in the past

-- People who have developed Guillain-Barré syndrome within six weeks of getting an flu vaccine
+- People who have developed Guillain-Barré syndrome within six weeks of getting a flu shot

 - Children less than six months of age